kjordahl/SciPy2013/README.rst

 Installation instructions
 -------------------------

 The standard `scientific python stack`_ is a prerequisite for this tutorial before installing the specific packages listed above.
 I recommend starting with a standard scientific python distribution such as `Enthought Canopy`_ or `anaconda`_.
 All students for SciPy tutorials will have received a free license for Canopy for a limited period of time (also free for `academic use`_, and anyone can use the free Canopy Express).
 Other package managers such as Linux distribution tools or `homebrew` for OS X will work for a starting point as well, though I have not tested these.
+On Windows you may be able to use `Christoph Golke's binary packages`_.

 Install the above packages via your standard package manager when possible.
 For packages not available in this way (or if you wish to use a different version than available), you may install directly with `pip` or `easy_install`.
 For example, to install Shapely, you may use::